sahussain/Udacity-MLEN-CapstoneProject/Report/Report.md

 The plot below shows how the COVID-19 cases incise by city
 ![enter image description here](img/Capture3.JPG)

-by looking at this data When looking at the data the dataset only have data for the last 151 days and I can see that out of which starting Apr 1, 2020 is somthing good we can use.
+When looking at the graph of 15 cities I noticed the first problem.
+The dataset only have data for the last 151 days.

 I can not use DeepAR on this data because DeepAR needs at least 300 observations available across all training time series and we have at most 151.